Condition Care Guide

 The first sign of nail fungus is a white or yellow spot appearing underneath the tip of the nail, which then thickens and distorts the nail as the infection progresses.
 As fungi grow under and into the nail, crusting, discoloration and darkening begin.
 Moreover, infected nails often separate from the nail bed, which can cause pain in the tips of fingers and toes, as well as a slightly foul-smelling odor.

 There are antifungal creams available over the counter, but their efficacy is questionable.
-The oral anti-fungal medications are much more effective, but not without bothersome side effects ranging from skin rashes to liver damage.
-These medications must be used with caution, especially since treatment is usually long-term.
+The oral anti-fungal medications are much more effective as home remedies for toenail fungus, but not without bothersome side effects ranging from skin rashes to liver damage.
+These medications must be used with caution, especially since toenail fungus treatment is usually long-term.
 Fluconazole (Diflucan), Itraconazole (Sporanox) and Terbinafine (Lamisil) are a few commonly prescribed oral antifungal medications.
 They must be taken anywhere from 6 to 12 weeks as these infections are not quick to clear up.

 There is a "nail lacquer" called ciclopirox that can be painted on the nail, applying it daily for a week, wiping the layers off with alcohol, then beginning again.
 This tedious process is done for up to a year and only has a 10% efficacy rate.
 Any topical application tends to work better when used in conjunction with oral medications.
 Serious infections may warrant removal of the nail.